prowler-cloud/prowler/README.md

         -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)
-        -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -M <mode>           output mode: text (default), mono, json, json-asff, csv.
+        -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -M <mode>           output mode: text (default), mono, json, json-asff, junit-xml, csv.
 They can be used combined comma separated.
                                 (separator is ","; data is on stdout; progress on stderr).
         -k                  keep the credential report
         -n                  show check numbers to sort easier